learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

  $$\dfrac{1}{2}\lVert w \rVert^2+ C(\sum_i \xi^{(i)})$$

 You're basically adding these slack variables in your objective function, making clear that you want to minimize the amount of slack you allow for.
-You can tune this with the C variable as well.
-C will define how much slack we're allowing.
+You can tune this with $C$ as shown in the above equation. $C$ will define how much slack we're allowing.

-- A big value for C will lead to the picture on the left: Misclassifications are heavily punished, so the optimization prioritizes classifying correctly over having a big margin.
+- A big value for $C$ will lead to the picture on the left: misclassifications are heavily punished, so the optimization prioritizes classifying correctly over having a big margin.
-- A small value for C will lead to the picture on the right: it is OK to have some misclassifications, in order to gain a bigger margin overall.
+- A small value for $C$ will lead to the picture on the right: it is OK to have some misclassifications, in order to gain a bigger margin overall.
 (This can help avoid overfitting to the training data.)

 <img src="images/new_SVM_C.png">

 ## Summary

 Great!
-You now understand what Max Margin Classifiers are as well as Soft Margin Classifiers.
+You now understand both Max Margin classifiers as well as Soft Margin classifiers.
 In the next lab, you'll try to code these fairly straightforward linear classifiers from scratch!